José Bordalás

-José "Pepe" Bordalás Jiménez (born 5 March 1964) is a Spanish former footballer who played as a striker, currently a manager.
+José "Pepe" Bordalás Jiménez (born 5 March 1964) is a Spanish professional football manager and former player who played as a striker.
+He is currently manager of La Liga club Getafe.

 His playing career ended due to injury without a first-team appearance for Hércules, and he made his professional managerial debut for the same team in Segunda División in 2006.
 He won promotion from that division with Alavés and Getafe in successive seasons, also leading the latter to a best-ever La Liga finish of fifth in 2019.

 Playing career

 Bordalás was born in Alicante, Valencian Community.
 During his career, he never played higher than the Tercera División and the regional championships; he was under contract with Hércules CF for seven years but never appeared officially for the club, being loaned five times which included a three-season spell with neighbouring Benidorm CF.